Last Updated: June 19, 2019

-It’s that time of year again, when small business owners across the country are renewing their health benefits plans for 2019 or considering offering them for the first time.
+It’s already that time of year again, when small business owners across the country are gearing up to renew their health benefits plans for 2020, or considering offering them for the first time.
 It’s common for both employers and employees to feel a little overwhelmed and anxious while navigating the various health care plans; however, choosing the right mix of medical plans is just the start.

 Once business owners have selected health benefits plans for the coming year, they will need to be properly communicated to employees.
 Communication truly is key so employees are able to make the best choices and get the most out of their health benefits.
 A thorough understanding of health insurance terms goes a long way in reducing confusion.
 What is co-pay?
 How about co-insurance?
 What happens when the plan deductible is hit?
 And how does deductible differ from out-of-pocket maximum?
 To some, these terms may sound like a foreign language.

 According to the U.S. Department of Education, only one in 10 people in the U.S. have a proficient level of health literacy.
-Why is this a problem?
-The Institute of Medicine has found people who don’t understand health and medical insurance terminology, are less likely to make smart decisions about when and where to seek medical care and are more likely to use costly emergency rooms or end up hospitalized.
+This becomes problematic when you consider The Institute of Medicine's findings.
+They found people who don’t understand health and medical insurance terminology, are less likely to make smart decisions about when and where to seek medical care and are more likely to use costly emergency rooms or end up hospitalized.
 Additionally, health benefits consistently ranks as the most important employer offered benefit and has the ability to attract and retain top talent.
 However, if businesses don’t take the time to educate their employees about basic benefits terms, employees may not realize the value of their benefits or use them.

 Axcet HR Solutions has more than 30 years experience delivering quality medical benefits to Kansas City businesses.
 When you choose us to administer your business’ employee benefits, you’ll experience these great perks:

 Be fully-insured and know your costs every month - no surprises.

 Composite rates smooth out the premium highs and lows among employees.